scy-phy/ICS_Generic_Concealment_Attacks/README.md

 Assessing Model-free Anomaly Detection in Industrial Control Systems Against Generic Concealment Attacks
 =======

-## In proceedings of the the Annual Computer Security Applications Conference (ACSAC)
+## In proceedings of the the Annual Computer Security Applications Conference 2022 (ACSAC'2022)

 When using this code from this repository please cite our work as follows:
 ```